vczh-libraries/iGac/readme.md

 * AsyncService::Semaphore::WaitForTime

 ##### TODO
-* GuiInnerShadowElementRenderer not implemented
+* GuiInnerShadowElementRenderer is not implemented yet
-* CMakeLists.txt only covers Animation/CalculatorAndStateMachine/Helloworld/Table
+* CMakeLists.txt only covers AddressBook/Animation/CalculatorAndStateMachine/Helloworld/Table
+* Code is compiled under VCZH_DEBUG_NO_REFLECTION, if u need Reflection, remember to add remove VCZH_DEBUG_NO_REFLECTION in CMakeLists.txt and add all of Reflection cpp files.
+* Crash on Helloworld when setting label size
+* MVVM of AddressBook currently not working for 0.9.6.0 on OSX